Estonian national road 2

-Tallinn-Tartu-Võru-Luhamaa maantee (Tallinn-Tartu-Võru-Luhamaa highway, alternatively Põhimaantee nr 2, unofficially abbreviated T2) is a 282-kilometre-long north-southeast national main road in Estonia.
+Tallinn-Tartu-Võru-Luhamaa maantee (Tallinn-Tartu-Võru-Luhamaa highway, alternatively Põhimaantee nr 2, unofficially abbreviated T2) is a 282 km north-southeast national main road in Estonia.
 The route follows the same path as European route E263.
 The road forms a major north–south corridor within Estonia, connecting the two largest cities.
 The highway starts in Tallinn and passes a number of notable towns, namely Kose, Põltsamaa, Tartu and Võru, with arterials branching off towards Paide, Valga, Põlva.
 The highway ends in Luhamaa intersecting with the T7, heading to either Latvia or Russia.

 In 2023, the highest traffic volumes were around Tallinn and Tartu, with highest recorded AADT figures being 29,000 and 19,000 respectively.
-Heavy traffic figures are second only to the T4, with around 1000 trucks recorded daily between Tallinn and Tartu.
+Heavy traffic figures are second only to the T4, with around 1,000 trucks recorded daily between Tallinn and Tartu.

 The road forms a major transport north–south transport route within Estonia, as it connects the two largest cities in Estonia.

-The road is a dual carriageway for 86 kilometres.
+The road is a dual carriageway for 86 km.
 The main part is between Tallinn and Mäo, forming the longest continuous stretch of dual carriageway in Estonia.
 Remaining stretches are short stubs just before and exiting Tartu.
 Several 2+1 stretches have been constructed between Mäo and Tartu to alleviate overtaking dangers.
 Future plans only envisage the construction of dual carriageways, albeit these have been largely put on hold due to austerity measures.